npgsql/npgsql/doc/index.md

 ## Visual Studio Integration

-If you'd like to have Visual Studio Design-Time support, you can try our [experimental DDEX installer](https://github.com/npgsql/npgsql/releases).
+If you'd like to have Visual Studio Design-Time support, give our [VSIX extension a try](ddex.md).
-Follow the [instructions](ddex.md) in the documentation.

 ## Unstable Packages